How to Use Get Parameters in URL’s Using Laravel

 }

-Getting a Parameter From the Route in Laravel
+Method 2: Getting a Parameter From a Route Segment

 To define parameters in Laravel routes we use curly braces.
 These braces indicate where in the URL a parameter value is expected and what the name of the corresponding variable will be.